Why Do Marriage Talks Keep Breaking?

 The second factor is the family-side chart, which most Western Vedic readings underweight.
 The 9th house (father, dharma) and 4th house (mother, home) on either side of the proposed marriage carry their own marriage-formalisation signatures.
 When one family's 9th or 4th lord is currently afflicted, that family will produce objections that are real to them but inexplicable to the other side.
 These are recognisable because the objection content is often vague — 'something does not feel right,' 'we need more time,' 'the timing is not aligned.'

-This is not bad faith.
+Family resistance in these cases is not bad faith.
 The family genuinely cannot close on a chart that is currently asking them to wait.
 Pushing through family resistance during these periods almost always produces marriages that struggle later.
 Waiting for the family-side transit to clear, when possible, frequently produces the same match closing six to twelve months later with full alignment on both sides.

 Dosha cancellation disagreements — the technical reason matches collapse